cs394-s23/RallyTime/README.md

 RallyTime is a serverless application hosted on Firebase.
 We use React.js as our frontend.
 The client will directly communicate with the Firestore DB.

+### File Structure
+All of the core components are folders.
+So the the component, subcomponents, tests, and the css files for the Chat component are under the Chat folder.

 ### Prerequisites